ISwifton/Clustering-of-sociological-data/README.md

 The script Clustering_by_country.ipynb takes the data about people's locations from file data_countries_2.csv.
 In this document formed from the sample data, 1 means the cell of the person's location country, and 0's are stated in the others cells.
 The script computes a pairwise distance matrix (by country) and makes clusters.
 We set 0 in the new data frame cell if two raws with persons' features are equal.
 Otherwise, we put 1.
 We imply the t-SNE algorithm for the new data frame and visualize the clusters.

-The script Clustering_by_job.ipynb takes the data about people's job situations.
+The script Clustering_by_job.ipynb takes the data about people's job situations form file data_job.csv.
 There are four fields: HasJob, StableIncome, KeepSpecialization, and FullTime.
 Then, the script computes the pairwise distance matrix, makes clustering, and visualizes the results.